digital-land/digital-land.info/application/templates/pages/guidance/specifications/design-code.md

 This dataset is a list of design codes.
 These are policies made by local planning authorities to describe design codes which reflect local character and design preferences for buildings.

-The dataset must contain at least one entry (row) for each design code document.
+The dataset must contain at least one entry (row) for each design code.

 It must containing the following fields (columns):